 The examiner will ask different questions to each candidate.

-Answer the questions as best you can.
-While a candidate can often feel a little nervous at the start of a speaking test these questions and topics should be familiar.
+For the where do you live question you can talk about your own country or where you live now if you are not in your own country.
+For any other questions answer the questions as best you can.
+While a candidate can often feel a little nervous at the start of a speaking test, these questions and topics should be familiar.

 Try to respond with more than just a Yes or No answer to each question you are asked.
 If you only answer Yes or No the examiner may ask you Why?/Why not?